revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/EF.md

 ---

-26. Will There Be Any Issues Adding A Table Without Primary Keys To A Data Model?
+26. Will there be any issues adding a table without primary keys to a Data Model?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)